nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 </div>

+#### 4.5.3&ensp; Related commands

+`StatsCommandParser` parses the Statistics commands and returns the corresponding Command object based on user's input.
+For more information on the Parser, view
+7 statistics commands are `StatsRecipeTopCommand`, `StatsRecipeMadeCommand`, `StatsIngredientUsedCommand`, `StatsRecipeRecentCommand` and `StatsIngredientRecentCommand` which update the list in `StatsBox` as well as `StatsRecipeClearCommand` and `StatsIngredientClearCommand` which remove all `Usage` in their respective `UsageList`.
+All the statistics commands function in a similar way so we will go through just one of command in details below.

 <a name="ImplTopRecipes"></a>
-### 4.6&ensp;View Top Recipes Feature
+##### View top recipes command
-The view top recipes feature allows the user to see the recipes that were made the most number of times based on saved records.
+The view top recipes command allows the user to see the recipes that were made the most number of times based on the `Usage`s saved in `UsageList`.
-It is executed with StatsRecipeTopCommand.
+It is executed with `StatsRecipeTopCommand` by parsing `stats recipe top` as the user input.

 The sequence diagram below shows the sequence of interactions between `Model` where the UsageList is contained in and the `Logic` components after the user executes StatsRecipeTopCommand with the user input `stats recipe top`.
 <div style="text-align: center; padding-bottom: 2em">